GeoDaCenter/spatial_access/README.md

 Usage
 ---
-See the iPython notebooks in docs/ for example usage.
+See the iPython notebooks in `docs/` for example usage, or https://readthedocs.org/projects/spatial-acccess/ for technical documentation.

 ### Instructions for building locally (only for developers):

 - If updating Cython or C++ code (anything in spatial_access/src/) you must install cython
-- To regenerate .pyx files, run: `bash cythonize.sh`
+- To regenerate .pyx files, run: `bash cythonize_extension.sh`
 - To install locally, run: `sudo python3 setup.py install `

 ### PyPi Maintenance